kabisa/books/README.md

 ### S3

-In [some environments](config/initializers/carrierwave.rb) images are uploaded to an S3 bucke using [CarrierWave](https://github.com/carrierwaveuploader/carrierwave).
+In [some environments](config/initializers/carrierwave.rb) images are uploaded to an S3 bucket using [CarrierWave](https://github.com/carrierwaveuploader/carrierwave).
 If you want to use this feature, make sure you have an S3 bucket created and add the required keys to the corresponding ENV variables:

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`